10 Ironman Zone 4 / Threshold Example Swim Sessions

 Effort: Hard

-Use the FLJUGA Heart Rate Calculator to find your exact training zones.
+Use the FLJUGA Swim Training Calculator to calculate your CSS and Max HR training zones.

 These metrics define the upper boundary of sustainable swim intensity and help keep threshold sessions precise rather than reactive.
 Staying within the outlined ranges ensures work remains challenging without pushing into excessive strain or form breakdown.
 Over time, this allows threshold swim sessions to improve durability, raise the pace that can be sustained below threshold and increase tolerance to prolonged swimming.
 When intensity is clearly defined and consistently respected, threshold sessions become a reliable tool for long-term progression rather than isolated hard swims that compromise recovery or technical quality.

-10 Example Ironman threshold swim sessions
+10 Example Ironman Threshold Swim Sessions

 1. Classic CSS Threshold Set